Darkelf2024/Darkelf-Browser/OSINT Attribution.md

 - **[Masscan](https://github.com/robertdavidgraham/masscan)** - The fastest Internet port scanner.
 - **[Amass](https://github.com/owasp-amass/amass)** -  In-depth DNS enumeration and network mapping.
 - **[Subfinder](https://github.com/projectdiscovery/subfinder)** - A subdomain discovery tool that discovers valid subdomains.
 - **[W3Techs](https://w3techs.com/)** – A service that provides information about the usage of various types of technologies on the web.
+- **[Mat2 - Metadata Removal Tool](https://gitlab.com/mat2/mat2)** – Mat2 (Metadata Anonymization Toolkit) is a tool designed to help you protect your privacy by removing metadata from files.
+It supports various file types like images, PDFs, and documents, ensuring that any hidden metadata that may contain sensitive information is erased.
+- **[Neomutt - Email Client for Power Users](https://neomutt.org/)** – Neomutt is a text-based email client, designed for power users.
+It supports a wide range of features, making it perfect for those who prefer customization and control over their email experience.
+- **[Thunderbird - Free Email Application](https://www.mozilla.org/en-US/thunderbird/)** – Thunderbird is a free, open-source email client developed by Mozilla.
+It's known for its ease of use, customization options, and robust security features.
+Whether you're a beginner or an advanced user, Thunderbird offers tools to help manage your emails efficiently.
+- **[ExifTool - Metadata Reader and Editor](https://exiftool.org/)** – ExifTool is a powerful platform-independent Perl library and command-line application for reading, writing, and editing meta information in a wide variety of file formats.
+It's commonly used by photographers and other professionals to edit metadata in images and media files.

 ## **2. Mapping and Geolocation Tools**